molecula/documentation/setting-up-featurebase/cloud/_posts/2022-01-30-creating-deployment.md

 ---
-title: Creating a Deployment
+title: Creating a Database
 ---

  **⚠ WARNING:** This page contains information that only applies to Molecula's Cloud offering.
 Additionally, this page represents a work in progress that is subject to frequent changes.

-In the user interface, clicking "Deployments” from the left hand navigation bar will direct you to the deployments page.
-You can create a deployment by clicking “New Deployment” and selecting "Standard".
-Today, the tool has [sizes](/setting-up-featurebase/cloud/deployments-overview#sizes) based on memory, so all you need to provide is a deployment memory from a drop down and a deployment name.
+In the user interface, clicking "Databases" from the left hand navigation bar will direct you to the databases page.
+You can create a database by clicking “New Database".
+You will have the option to load sample data or start with an empty database.
+The tool has [sizes](/setting-up-featurebase/cloud/deployments-overview#sizes) based on memory, so all you need to provide is a database memory (unless you load sample data) from a drop down and a database name.
 Note the UI will only display the choices your organization has access to, which is determined when you purchase the product.
-These choices can be queried for programmatically as well and are referred to as “deployment shapes”:
+These choices can be queried for programmatically as well and are referred to as “deployment shapes” in the API:

 **HTTP API Reference:**